UK air quality check by postcode

 What is PM2.5 and why does it matter?

-PM2.5 refers to fine particulate matter smaller than 2.5 micrometres - roughly 30 times thinner than a human hair.
-These tiny particles can pass through the lungs into the bloodstream.
-Long-term exposure is associated with cardiovascular disease, respiratory conditions, and reduced life expectancy.
-The Royal College of Physicians estimates that air pollution contributes to the equivalent of around 30,000 deaths per year across the UK.
+PM2.5 is fine particulate matter under 2.5 micrometres - roughly 30 times thinner than a human hair.
+These particles pass through the lungs into the bloodstream.
+Long-term exposure is associated with cardiovascular disease, respiratory conditions and reduced life expectancy.
+UKHSA modelling, drawing on the Committee on the Medical Effects of Air Pollutants (COMEAP), estimates around 30,000 UK deaths per year are linked to fine particulate exposure.

 What is a safe level of PM2.5?

-The World Health Organization updated its guideline in 2021, recommending an annual average of no more than 5 micrograms per cubic metre (µg/m³).
+The WHO recommends an annual average no greater than 5 µg/m³ (2021 guideline).
 The UK's current legally binding annual limit is 25 µg/m³ (retained from EU law).
-England's Environment Act 2021 sets a statutory target of 10 µg/m³ by 2040 - still double the WHO guideline, but a significant step down from the current legal limit.
-In practice, most UK urban areas sit between 8 and 15 µg/m³ - below the current legal limit but above the WHO guideline.
+England's Environment Act 2021 sets a statutory target of 10 µg/m³ by 2040 - still double the WHO guideline but a significant step down.
+Most UK urban areas sit between 8 and 15 µg/m³.

 Which areas of the UK have the worst air quality?

-Air quality tends to be poorest in urban centres with heavy traffic, industrial activity, or limited airflow between buildings.
-Greater London, parts of the Midlands, south Wales, and Glasgow typically record the highest nitrogen dioxide levels.
+Air quality is poorest in urban centres with heavy traffic, industrial activity or limited airflow between buildings.
+Greater London, parts of the Midlands, south Wales and Glasgow typically record the highest nitrogen dioxide levels.
 For PM2.5, several cities across England and Northern Ireland regularly exceed the WHO guideline.
-Rural and coastal areas generally fare better, though pollution can travel long distances - some UK particulate matter originates from continental Europe.
+Rural and coastal areas generally fare better, though some UK particulate matter originates from continental Europe.

 Does air quality affect house prices?